TempeHS/2027CT_myFlaskSite_Alan.O/READ.md

 ---

 ## 3. Evaluation — Did You Deliver Your Statement of Intent?
+This is the most important written part of your documentation.
+Evaluate the website you **delivered** against the **Statement of Intent** you wrote during planning.
+Be honest and use evidence — point to a page, a feature or a test.
 ### 3.1 Your Statement of Intent

 What is the website?